Data Privacy Policy

 For the distribution of the newsletter, PaRD uses the tool Cleverreach.
 Here, the list of participants is saved with name and e-mail address for regular distribution of the newsletters and invites.
 Once a member wants to unsubscribe from the newsletter, we cancel all the data (name and e-mail address) from the distribution list.
 As long as the reader is subscribed to the newsletter, the data will be saved in the Cleverreach database.
 For our statistics, we use the Cleverreach tracking measures to see how many people and who opened the newsletter.
 You have the right to get all the information on what is happening with your personal data here and can demand deletion anytime.

-On its website, PaRD invites users to visit its presence on social networking sites and platforms including, but not limited to Twitter and Youtube.
+On its website, users are invited to visit PaRD’s presence on social networking sites and platforms including, but not limited to Twitter and Youtube.

 These online presences are operated in order to interact with the users that are active on these sites and platforms and to inform them about projects and services.
 By clicking on a social network’s logo, the user is redirected to the PaRD presence on the respective network.